DavidHoan/TextField_MBFormCoordinator/README.md

 ```

-##Notes
+##Important
-`MBFormCoordinator` must act as the delegate to all fields, so make sure you don't set the delegate for your fields to self.
+`MBFormCoordinator` must be the delegate to all fields, so make sure you don't set the delegate property for your UITextField or UITextView.
 The form coordinator will however forward all `UITextField` and `UITextView` delegate callbacks to the form delegate.